nicklockwood/iCarousel/README.txt

 - (CATransform3D)carousel:(iCarousel *)carousel transformForItemView:(UIView *)view withOffset:(float)offset;

 This method can be used to provide a custom transform for each carousel view.
 The offset argument is the distance of the view from the middle of the carousel.
 The  currently centered item view would have an offset of 0, the one to the right would have an offset value of 1.0, the one to the left an offset value of -1.0, and so on.
 To implement the linear carousel style, you would therefore simply multiply the offset value by the item width and use it as the x value of the transform.
 If you need to manipulate the view in other ways as it scrolls, such as settings its alpha opacity, you can manipulate the view property directly.
-You should not manipulate the view.layer.transform property however, as this will be overwritten by the return value.
-Also, manipulating the view frame, center or bounds is not recommended as the effect may be unpredictable and subject to undocumented change in future releases.
+Manipulating the view frame, center or bounds is not recommended as the effect may be unpredictable and subject to undocumented change in future releases.